cryptpad/documentation/user_guide/user_account.rst

 Settings
 --------

+..
+XXX TODO: Refactor to reflect new settings and new categories/organization

 The account settings are found in the user menu (avatar at the top right) > |gear| **Settings**.

 .. _user_settings_account: